thedatanecdotes/DataAnecdotesWeb/README.md

    <br> P.S. - KRITI GANDOTRA ROCKKKKSSSS!!!!</br>
 - [Contact Us](https://dscommunity.in)
   Fill the form on this page if you want to reach out to us for feedback or getting your hands on the unbiased data analysis on topic of your choice.
   <br>FOR PEOPLE ASKING WHO ARE ASKING FOR KRITI GANDOTRA'S NUMBER, WE WOULD LIKE TO SAY THAT WE DONT GIVE OUT NUMBERS OF CELEBRITIES.
-SORRY!!</br>
+SORRY!!
+  If you are still very desperate, contact her on @therealkritigandotra - yes, she is REAL</br>